 But it was actors and cinema that he really loved writing about.
 Graduating in English Literature, his fascination for entertainment journalism saw him move to Mumbai.
 He joined the popular Cine Blitz magazine as chief sub-editor and reporter, and set his pace when he managed to bag an exclusive interview with megastar Amitabh Bachchan on his second day on the job.

 More interviews, scoops, stories, scandals and investigative newsbreaks followed.
-And as his confidence swelled, Dale decided to quit his full-time job, to freelance for various national publications like The Indian Express, The Asian Age, Screen, Showtime, Moviemag International and the iconic Blitz tabloid, among others.
+And as his confidence swelled, Dale decided to quit his full-time job, to freelance for various national publications like The Indian Express, The Asian Age, DNA, Screen, Showtime, Moviemag International and the iconic Blitz tabloid, among others.

 In 1997, a premier event management agency faced a last-minute crisis situation in the promotion of a huge event they were to organize for the Indian Navy on the decommissioned aircraft carrier INS Vikrant.
 At this point, they approached Dale to see if he could be of any help for the promotions.
 He decided to give it a shot and thus signed his first contract as a publicist, simultaneously launching his PR agency Dale Bhagwagar Media Group.
 There’s been no looking-back for him since.